Rushlin Boy and the Excellence in Broadcasting Network.

 Look at the headline here.

-Once safe Baghdad neighborhood has seen surge in attacks.
+Carbon tears up crowded market, killing at least 25 once safe Baghdad neighborhood has seen surge in attacks.

 Now, come on.

-However, the BBC, amazingly, the most liberal news organization in the world outside of the new Iranian news agency, actually puts this in perspective.
+However, the BBC, amazingly, the most liberal news organization in the world outside of the new Iranian news agency actually puts this in perspective.

-During the seven-day period, July 25th to July 25th, the number of violent deaths across the country of Iraq was 414, 219 less than the previous week.
+During the seven-day period, July 25th to July 25th, the number of violent deaths across the country of Iraq was 414,219 less than the previous week.

 So the real picture is just this week alone, violent deaths down across Iraq.